 Problems with the String Tokens

 The String tokens are easy to use but prone to error.
-Two developers can use the same token at the different parts of the app.
-The third-party libraries can also use the same token.
+Two developers can use the same token at different parts of the app.
+Third-party libraries can also use the same token.

-If we re-use the token, then the last to register overwrites all previously registered tokens.
+If we re-use the token, the last to register overwrites all previously registered tokens.

-String tokens are easier to mistype and that makes it difficult to track & maintain in big applications.
+String tokens are easier to mistype, making it difficult to track & maintain in big applications.
 This is where the InjectionToken

 comes into the picture.

-To understand the issue take a look at the example app from stackblitz.
+To understand the issue, look at the example app from Stackblitz.
 The app has two Angular Modules.

 One is ProductModule